microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 This guide shows you how to deploy and use the [Microcks Kubernetes Operator](https://github.com/microcks/microcks-operator).
 If you're not familiar with Operators, we recommend having a read of this [excellent introduction on Kubernetes Operators](https://www.cncf.io/blog/2022/06/15/kubernetes-operators-what-are-they-some-examples/) and their benefits.

 The Microcks Operator offers advanced features comparing to the Helm chart and can be used in a complete [GitOps approach](https://www.redhat.com/en/topics/devops/what-is-gitops) where all the content of a Microcks instance can be pulled from a Git repository.
 Deploying this practice will allow the automated creation of fully-configured instances on demand, in seconds or minutes, and in a full reproducible way.
-The Microcks Operator is the cornerstone for your Sandbox-as-aService approach!
+The Microcks Operator is the cornerstone for your Sandbox-as-a-Service approach!

 Let's walk the different steps 🥾